Thousands demand immediate ceasefire in Gaza at London pro-Palestinian march

 Thousands of pro-Palestine protesters took to the streets of London on Saturday, calling for an immediate ceasefire in Gaza.

-Around 1,700 police officers patrolled the capital as the march made its way to Parliament Square.
+Around 1,700 police officers patrolled the capital as the march made its way to Parliament Square, arresting a total of nine people.

-Three people were arrested on suspicion of showing support for a proscribed organisation, which is an offence under the Terrorism Act, while two arrests were made for “offensive placards”.
+Three people were arrested on suspicion of showing support for a proscribed organisation, which is an offence under the Terrorism Act, by distributing leaflets.

+There were three arrests for inciting racial hatred – one related to a placard and two for chanting – while there were a further two arrests for racially aggravated public order offences.

-A sixth arrest was made for possession of stickers to be used for criminal damage.
+A ninth arrest was made for possession of stickers to be used for criminal damage.

 The protest, part of a global day of action involving 30 countries, came after the UK and US carried out air strikes against Houthi bases in Yemen.